 1921 – Beginning of fast growth of phenolic moldings, especially for electrical insulation – Phenolic lamination will become mainstream by 1930.

-1922 – Standuinger published his research that plastics are made from long chains of molecules and win the noble prize for his study in 1935.
+1922 – Standuinger published his research that plastics are made from long chains of molecules and won the noble prize for his study in 1935.

 1926 – Harrods hosts the first display of new colored thermosetting plastic tableware produced by Brookes and Adams, manufactured by Brookes and Adams, The Streetly Manufacturing Company, and Thomas De La Rue and Co.
-In addition, Eckert and Ziegler patent first commercial modern plastics injection molding machine.
+In addition, Eckert and Ziegler patented the first commercial modern plastics injection molding machine.

-1929 – Bakelite Ltd. received its most significant order ever or phenolic molding powder for the casing of the Siemens telephone.
+1929 – Bakelite Ltd. received its most significant order ever for phenolic molding powder for the casing of the Siemens telephone.

 Fascinating Read – How is Plastic made?
 A Simple and Detailed Explanation.

-1930 – ‘Scotch tape’ was the first transparent sticky tape invented in the US by 3M Company.
+1930 – ‘Scotch tape’ was the first transparent sticky tape invented by 3M Company in the US.

 1932 – Screw per plasticization in injection molding got patented.